-Air Quality impacts due to construction will be improved because grading will be reduced when compared to either of the main access roads to San Antonio and Aspen Way, as offsite grading to the west over the Travis Trust and City of Yorba Linda properties will be eliminated.
-The grading footprint will also be reduced from the original Option 1 as the bridge structure across Blue Mud Canyon for the main access road will be straightened and the existing road down through Blue Mud Canyon will be eliminated, as well as the grading adjacent to the original Option 1 main entrance road.
-The shorter, more direct main access road across the bridge designed as part of Option 1 Modified will result in marginally fewer vehicle miles traveled on an annual basis to and from the project as the main entrance road will be reduced by 0.28 miles.
-No additional or substantial changes per CEQA Guidelines Section 15162 related to Air Quality impacts will occur with implementation of Option 1 Modified.
-Therefore, the FEIR as certified remains adequate related to Air Quality analysis.
+Air Quality impacts due to construction will be improved because grading will be reduced when compared to either of the main access roads to San Antonio Road and Aspen Way, as off_site grading to the west over the Travis Trust and City of Yorba Linda properties will be eliminated.
+The grading footprint will also be reduced from the original Option 1 as, because the bridge structure across Blue Mud Canyon for the main access road will be straightened and the existing road down through Blue Mud Canyon will be eliminated, as well as the grading adjacent to the original Option 1 main entrance road.
+The shorter, more direct main access road across the bridge designed as part of Option 1 Modified will result in marginally fewer vehicle miles traveled on an annual basis to and from the project as the main entrance road will be reduced by 0.24 miles 28 miles.
+No additional or substantial changes per CEQA Guidelines Section 15162.
+The extension of the emergency access roadway further into the development area will not create a significant amount of additional grading because the entire alignment of the extension of the roadway is within an area that would have required grading under all previous development and access alternatives and options.
+No additional or substantial changes per CEQA Guidelines

+Section§15162 related to Air Quality impacts will occur with implementation of Option 1 Modified.
+Therefore, the FEIR-REIR as certified remains adequate related to Air Quality analysis.